qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/visualchangelog324/index.rst

 |image46|

-This feature was funded by the Research Institute for Nature and Forest, Flemish Govt
+This feature was funded by the `Research Institute for Nature and Forest <https://www.inbo.be/en>`__, Flemish Govt

 This feature was developed by `Nyall Dawson <https://github.com/nyalldawson>`__